ilyadash/music_pool/readme.md

 ## Overview

-A Python-based bot for Telegram that holds music polls - listen to music yougathered with freands and learn new genres!
+A Python3 bot for Telegram that holds music polls - listen to music yougathered with freands and learn new genres!

 Bot utilizes AsyncTeleBot and pydub modules to provide an interactive experience for users.